 Allender encourages us to acknowledge that we, as leaders, are the “chief sinners” in our organizations (or for us – in our movements).
 Leading from this kind of transparency is in opposition to the way the world operates.
 It carries risks.
 The book does not minimize these but helps the reader understand why they are worth taking.

 Fear of betrayal and isolation for a leader leads to unhealthy hiding, manipulation and a desire to control.
-For example, one of the most difficult trials leaders face is removing staff without being able to share the full details with others in the organization.
+For example, one of the most difficult trials a leader can face is removing staff without being able to share the full details with others in the organization.
 This sets the leader up for attacks, gossip, and misunderstanding.

 Allender says that disillusioned leaders are the best leaders.
 Disillusionment can be a pathway to freedom and hope.
 It is in this that leaders come to grips with their own limitations and embrace their great need to depend on God.
 They learn to walk with a limp.

 The final chapter gives helpful insights into the roles of prophet, priest, and king.
 Allender shows how these three operate in an uncomfortable but necessary tension with one another.

 My biggest takeaway was being encouraged to embrace my weaknesses and the high cost of leadership, allowing disillusionment and the death of idealism to birth a new and realistic hope within me.
 The description of the prophetic aspect of leadership was also very affirming.

 “Prophets disrupt complacency and awaken desire through dreaming,” he writes.